Dudlileif/autosteering/project_status.md

 -   Basic pure pursuit autosteering with PID or look ahead modes

+-   Basic equipment simulation
+    -   Front and rear fixed hitch (three point)
+    -   Rear towbar hitch
+    -   Equipment can be chained in any configuration

 ## To be implemented

 -   Better performance, <s>the current immutable/copyWith implementation might be